-Theories of economic organisation acknowledge the importance of operational interdependencies and their impact on system efficiency, but argue that these are superseded by considerations of 'first-order economising' (Williamson 1991a) which involves the governance of asset residual rights, incentive structures, and transaction costs.
-According to

-Coase (1937) the boundaries of the firm are not determined by considerations of process interdependencies and production system efficiency, but by the relative costs of market transactions relative to entrepreneurial coordination within the organisation.
+Theories of economic organisation are driven by considerations of 'first-order economising' (Williamson 1991a) which involves the governance of asset residual rights, incentive structures, and transaction costs.
+According to Coase (1937) the boundaries of the firm are not determined by considerations of process interdependencies and production system efficiency, but by the relative costs of market transactions relative to entrepreneurial coordination within the organisation.
 Williamson (1975; 1991a) develops this line of theorisation by proposing that economic governance covers more than the market/firm (hierarchy) dichotomy to encompass hybrid forms, depending on the degree of asset specificity, the risk of opportunistic behaviour between contractants, and the frequency of transactions.
 Thus organisational boundaries depend on the ability of managers to draw up contracts covering the contingencies of their transactions: high asset specificity and high exposure to opportunistic behaviour lead to the internalisation of the activity within the boundaries of the firm.

 Agency theory (Jensen & Meckling 1976) takes Coase's arguments in a slightly different direction.
 Instead of opposing managerial 'fiat' (Williamson 1975) and market contracting, agency theory conceives of the firm as a nexus of contracts, within and beyond its boundaries.
 In this perspective, organisational boundaries are not drawn based on the costs of transacting, but according to the costs of monitoring the execution of contracts.
-Market-based transactions are based on relatively easily defined terms (price, quantity, specification, delivery date, and so on), whilst internalised transactions involve ill-defined terms (such as levels of service), require the monitoring of behaviour and require the institution of incentive structures to align the interests of agents (managers and employees) with those of principals (shareholders).
 Thus, in the perspective of agency theory, the boundaries of the firm are determined by agency costs and the ability of principals to monitor the behaviour of their agents.